 Absorbent Core: Inner layer of the diaper or brief that pulls moisture away from the skin.
-It is usually made with either Super Absorbent Polymers (SAP) or wood-pulp.
+It is usually made with either Super Absorbent Polymers (SAP).
 Making up the majority bulk of the diaper, this fluff core is important in containing odors and moisture.

 Adult Briefs: Briefs (occasionally referred to as Adult Diapers), are made specifically for individuals who experience urinary or fecal incontinence.
 Diapers are available in a wide range of sizes and absorbency levels to best fit the needs and level of incontinence for each individual.

-Adult Pull-ups: Pull-ups, or protective underwear, are available in a range of sizes and absorbency levels for individuals suffering from incontinence issues.
+Adult Pull-Ons: Pull-ons, or protective underwear, are available in a range of sizes and absorbency levels for individuals suffering from incontinence issues.
 Pull-ups are the preferred choice for users who are still ambulatory and able to access the bathroom when possible.

 Anti-bacterial Coated Catheter: Antibacterial-coated intermittent catheters give all the benefits of an intermittent catheter along with an outside layer of nitrofurazone, an antibacterial agent proven to fight pathogens known to cause urinary tract infections (UTI’s).